p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 DPP provides 2 different models that can be used for object counting.
-One of those models is the [Countception object counter](https://arxiv.org/abs/1703.08710), which is useful for tasks like counting dense canola flowers in images.
+One of those models is the [Count-ception object counter](https://arxiv.org/abs/1703.08710), which is useful for tasks like counting dense canola flowers in images.

 The structure and process of setting up and training a model is similar to other DPP models (see the [Leaf Counter training tutorial](Tutorial-Training-The-Leaf-Counter.md) for a detailed description of this).
 This covers the differences in model setup and data/label loading specific to training a Countception model in DPP.

 ## Full Example

-Below is a working example of training a Countception object counter in DPP.
+Below is a working example of training a Count-ception object counter in DPP.

 ```python
 #